-This page will host all of the information about the Division St Parking Management Plan.
+This page hosts all of the information about the Division St Parking Management Plan in the Richmond Neighborhood.

 A plan to manage on-street parking along and near Division Street in the Richmond Neighborhood.
 The plan will focus on creating a parking permit program for area residents.
 The primary goal of the plan will be to balance the parking needs of the many different users so that anyone can more easily find a parking space on or near Division St. The plan will be co-developed by the Portland Bureau of Transportation (PBOT) and a stakeholder advisory commitee.
 The committee will be made up of residents, business owners and community members.
 The committee and PBOT will work with a consultant to study the problem and come up with solutions that will make it easier to find a parking space, and to ensure that the parking needs of the residents and businesses are met.

 City Council will need to adopt any plan or permit program before anything could be implemented.
 Also, area residents will have to approve any permit program.
 The development of the plan and permit pilot will use a data driven approach.
 There will be a parking study conducted to determine the inventory of on-street spaces, the occupancy and utilization of those spaces over the course of a typical day, and who is using that parking.
 In addition to a parking occupancy and utilization study we will conduct surveys of area residents, visitors and employees to understand their perspectives.
 The committee and PBOT staff will rely on this data to drive their decision making.

 The focus area is along SE Division Street between 28th Pl. and SE Cesar E Chavez Blvd in the Richmond Neighborhood.
 The exact study area and plan boundary will be determined by the advisory committee.

 PBOT is leading the effort to develop a parking management approach in the area.
 Parking Operations staff have hired a consulting firm who specializes in parking management, and a planning firm with experience leading committees and plan development.